SharePoint Site Templates Explained

 If you’re creating a site in SharePoint and trying to decide which template to use, it can be a bit overwhelming at first.
 In my experience, understanding the differences between the templates makes this process much easier.
 SharePoint Site Templates Explained, is a post that will walk you through the main site templates in SharePoint and explain what they’re best suited for, so you can make the right choice for your needs.

-Get your free Quick Start Guide →
+Get the free guide →

 The Two Main Types: Team Sites and Communication Sites